cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 };
 ```

-The choice of using the keyword `struct` or `class` can vary by individual, project, or team.
+The choice of using the keywords `struct` or `class` can vary by individual, project, or team.
 The general guideline is to use the keyword `class` if the class has an invariant or if any class member is non-public.
 The use of `struct` is typically reserved for a class whose data members can vary independently.

 ## Encapsulation

 Good class design begins from the outside-in: start with the interface, then move to the implementation.
 The public interface provides a simplified view of the class that works naturally within the vocabulary of the domain.
-The “simplified view” means unnecessary details are intentionally hidden, and we encapsulate (put into a capsule) the implementation details.
-This is typically achieved by exposing only the necessary functionality through the public interface, making all data members and implementation functions private.
+Unnecessary details are intentionally hidden, and we encapsulate (put into a capsule) the implementation details.
+This is typically achieved by exposing only the desired functionality through the public interface, making all data members and implementation functions private.

-The rational number class will have public member functions to both observe (accessors) and modify (mutators) each data member.
+Our rational number class will have public member functions to observe (accessors) and modify (mutators) each data member.
 Through this design, we can restrict access to the data members, ensuring the preservation of class invariants throughout state transitions over the lifetime of each instance of the class.
 The encapsulation of implemenation details not only safeguards the class against unintended use, but also ensures that modifications to the implementation will not affect other software components that interact with the class.

 # Member Functions

 Member functions define the operations and behaviors associated with a class.
 They provide a structured manner for objects to manipulate their internal data, offering controlled access and modification.
 By encapsulating operations within the class, member functions contribute to organized and reusable code, enhancing the overall maintainability of software.

-Member functions are declared within the class declaration and may be defined inside or outside of the class.
+Member functions are declared within the class definition and may be defined inside or outside of the class.
 Functions defined outside of the class use the scope resolution operator `::` to specify the class to which the function belongs.
-The typical convention is that small, simple functions are defined within the class declaration, while larger functions are defined outside of the class.
-This helps to keep the class declaration concise and readable, especially for larger classes or when more complex logic is required.
+The typical convention is that small, simple functions are defined within the class definition, while larger functions are defined outside of the class.
+This helps to keep the class definition concise and readable, especially for larger classes or when more complex logic is required.

 Under certain conditions, the compiler will automatically generate certain member functions for the class.
 These functions, known as the special member functions, include the default constructor, destructor, copy constructor, copy assignment operator, move constructor, and move assignment operator.
-Each of these functions are discussed below, but we will perform a much more comprehensive treatment of them individually in (Part 2).
+Each of these functions are discussed below, though a much more comprehensive treatment of each individual function is conducted in [Class Design: Special Member Functions](https://github.com/cmbrandt/cxx-fundamentals/blob/master/02_class_design_special.md).

 ## Constructors